brentlintner/linus/TRACKER.md

         * Snippets are stored still inside the message history as metdata strings for now
     * Only load the last N messages (i.e. 10) into memory?
     * Auto compact the conversation history based on the context window size
-    * Now we don't need $compact, as the database will handle it
+    * Now we don't need $compact, as the database will handle it (or only for stripping out files in message history)
     * Now $reset will clear the conversation history and file references, then re-initialize the database (with files)
-    * Post TODO: file watchers to update the database when files change (new revisions?)
+    * Post TODO: file watchers to update the database when files change (new revisions?)??
+    * Remove Files table as we won't use it anymore?
+    * Prune history not working (keeps previous version?)
+        * "Auto compact" history based on context window size (i.e. keep a few versions of each file if possible)
+        * Only prune a file once it gets too big, and only prune the oldest versions

 * Compact/File Rework
     * Bug: $reset removes the conversation history if it's a single history entry? (i.e. was resumed at some point)